Top FAQs for First-Time Travellers to China

 If you are travelling a long distance, say Beijing to Guangzhou, then I would recommend taking a flight.
 There are many airlines in China, but unfortunately, they aren’t as cheap as some European budget providers.
 Check their luggage regulations as we have been caught out once or twice but generally, they aren’t too strict.

-If you are travelling shorter distances then I recommend taking the High Speed train.
-China’s rail network is vast and efficient and can get you to big destinations in a few hours.
-The trains are more spacious than a flight and you can sit back and watch the countryside whizz before your eyes.
+If you are travelling shorter distances, then I recommend taking the High Speed train.
+China’s rail network is vast and efficient, and can get you to big destinations in a few hours.
+The trains are more spacious than a flight, and you can sit back and watch the countryside whizz by before your eyes.

 Check out this post to learn about all the different train options to suit your budget.